pchoi-edr/TechEngr-C360-LOS-API/api-list/srf-status-api.md

 For each service:

-  * The `serviceType` is the semi-human-readable code used to identify the yupe of service performed.
+  * The `serviceType` is the semi-human-readable code used to identify the type of service performed.

   * The `name` is the human-readable name of the service.

-  * the `serviceGroup` is the broad category under which the service is organized:.
+  * The `serviceGroup` is the broad category under which the service is organized:.
 Common values include the following (though this list may be appended to over time):